Now in his 17th season in 2020, Jay Entlich has established Columbus State University into one of the premier women's soccer programs in the nation.

-On the national level, Columbus State has appeared in 13 straight NCAA Tournaments and making six total trips to the national quarterfinals.
-In 2015, CSU advanced to the program's first national championship match and followed it a year later with a semifinal appearance.
+On the national level, Columbus State has appeared in 13 NCAA Tournaments with six trips to the national quarterfinals.
+In 2015, CSU advanced to the program's first national championship match and followed it up a year later with a semifinal appearance.

 From 2014-2016, Columbus State posted a combined record of 64-7-2, winning 20-plus matches in all three seasons.
 The 2014 version of the Lady Cougars started the dominance by becoming the first team to finish the regular season with an unblemished mark en route to the NCAA Tournament Quarterfinals.
-In 2015, the Lady Cougars broke through reaching the national championship match for the first time in school history.
-The 2015 team still holds the record for most wins in a season as CSU finished the year with a 22-3-1 mark.
-A year later, the Lady Cougars led all of Division II in goals per game (4.0) netting a program-record 96 goals on its way to an appearance in the NCAA Tournament Semifinals.
+In 2015 the Lady Cougars broke through, reaching the national championship match for the first time in school history.
+The 2015 team still holds the record for most wins in a season as it finished the year with a 22-3-1 mark.
+A year later, the Lady Cougars led all of Division II in goals per game (4.0) netting a program-record 96 goals on its way to the NCAA Tournament Semifinals.

 Despite not having one senior on the roster and playing one of the toughest schedules in the nation, Columbus State captured the PBC regular season title in 2013.
 Early in that season, Entlich guided CSU to its first-ever win over a top-five opponent.

 Columbus State reached the third round of the NCAA Tournament twice from 2009-2012.
 In 2009, CSU posted a 16-3-3 mark falling to Carson-Newman in heartbreaking fashion in the regional final.
 With a top-10 ranked defense in the nation in 2012, the Lady Cougars advanced to the third round behind an 18-3-2 record.
 In the four years, CSU won three PBC championships and averaged over 17 wins per season.